reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

 The dependency array can contain multiple dependencies.
 React will only skip re-running the Effect if *all* of the dependencies you specify have exactly the same values as they had during the previous render.
 React compares the dependency values using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
-See the [`useEffect` API reference](/reference/react/useEffect#reference) for more details.
+See the [`useEffect` reference](/reference/react/useEffect#reference) for details.

 **Notice that you can't "choose" your dependencies.** You will get a lint error if the dependencies you specified don't match what React expects based on the code inside your Effect.
 This helps catch many bugs in your code.
-If your Effect uses some value but you *don't* want to re-run the Effect when it changes, you'll need to [*edit the Effect code itself* to not "need" that dependency.](/learn/lifecycle-of-reactive-effects#what-to-do-when-you-dont-want-to-re-synchronize)
+If you don't want some code to re-run, [*edit the Effect code itself* to not "need" that dependency.](/learn/lifecycle-of-reactive-effects#what-to-do-when-you-dont-want-to-re-synchronize)

 <Pitfall>

-The behaviors *without* the dependency array and with an *empty* `[]` dependency array are very different:
+The behaviors without the dependency array and with an *empty* `[]` dependency array are different:

 ```js {3,7,11}
 useEffect(() => {